open-policy-agent/gatekeeper/website/docs/expansion.md

 ```

 With this `ExpansionTemplate`, any constraints that are configured to target
-`Pods` will be alsp evaluated on the temporary, fake pods that Gatekeeper creates when a `Deployment` /`ReplicaSet` is
+`Pods` will also be evaluated on the temporary, fake pods that Gatekeeper creates when a `Deployment` or `ReplicaSet` is
 being reviewed.
 Any violations created against these resulting `Pod`s, and only these resulting `Pod`s, will have their
 enforcement action set to `warn`, regardless of the enforcement actions
 specified by the Constraint in violation.